MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/oauth2-settings.md

 ---
 title: Additional settings for OAuth 2.0 providers
-description: Learn about additional settings you can change when you add an OAuth 2.0 provider to sites you create with Microsoft Power Pages. ms.date: 07/19/2023 ms.topic: how-to
+description: Learn about other settings you can change when you add an OAuth 2.0 provider to sites you create with Microsoft Power Pages. ms.date: 07/19/2023 ms.topic: how-to
 author: sandhangitmsft